How To Change the Default Margins For Printed Pages on Mac OS X

-Now that I have a new Mac, I can finally show how to adjust the printer margins.
 One of the nice things with Mac OS X is that all three browsers that I tested (Safari, Firefox and Opera) have the exact same settings for adjusting the margins of printed pages.
-Also, once you add this new "No Margins" setting in one browser on your Mac, it will be available not only for all the browsers you may have installed, it will also be available for any other applications on your Mac!
+Also, once you add this new "No Margins" setting in one browser on your Mac, it'll be available not only for all the browsers you may have installed, it will also be available for any other applications on your Mac!
 Very handy huh :)

-To begin, go to File -> Page Setup...
-(File -> Print... on Safari 3) (or click Command p), in the drop down list next to 'Paper Size' choose 'Manage Custom Sizes'.
+To begin, click ⌘P, or go to File -> Page Setup (in Firefox) or File -> Print (Safari and most others) to open the Page Setup settings.
+In the drop down list next to 'Paper Size' choose 'Manage Custom Sizes'.
 Here's a screenshot to show you the steps:

 Osx Custom Sizes